turingschool/lesson_plans/ruby_03-professional_rails_applications/testing_an_internal_api.markdown

 ## Learning Goals

 * Understand how an internal API at a conceptual level
-* Use controller tests to test an internal API
+* Use controller tests to cover an internal API
 * Feel comfortable writing controller tests that deal with different HTTP verbs (GET, POST, PUT, DELETE)

 ## Structure